magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 is quite easy:

 * first we get the label for the input field in the `let` form;
-* then we remove from it the `help` class, even when it's not present because it does not hurt;
+* then we remove the `help` class, even when it's not present because it does not hurt;
 * next, if there is any error resulting from the individual input validator, we add the `help` class to the label and set its text to